Blunde History, Family Crest & Coats of Arms

 Some of the Blunde family moved to Ireland, but this topic is not covered in this excerpt.

-Migration of the Blunde family to the New World and Oceana
+Migration of the Blunde family

 For many English families, the political and religious disarray that plagued their homeland made the frontiers of the New World an attractive prospect.
 Thousands migrated, aboard cramped disease-ridden ships.
 They arrived sick, poor, and hungry, but were welcomed in many cases with far greater opportunity than at home in England.
 Many of these hardy settlers went on to make important contributions to the emerging nations in which they landed.
 Among early immigrants bearing the name Blunde or a variant listed above were: John Blunt, who came to Virginia in 1652; Charles, Christopher, and Joanne Blunt, who came to Jamaica in 1663; John Blount who settled in North Carolina in 1675.